 Current approach & thoughts

-My current approach is to keep an array with source file paths (i.e. the ones that are actually Drupal's web server) as keys and destination file paths (i.e. the ones synced to the CDN) as keys in the
+My current approach is to keep an array with source file paths (i.e. the ones that are actually Drupalās web server) as keys and destination file paths (i.e. the ones synced to the CDN) as keys in the

-variabletable.
-The destination file paths already contain the unique filenames (or unique directory, to not break relative paths for e.g. CSS files).So, currently, it doesn't scale: if you're working with thousands of files, the size of this array will grow into the megabytes, which is unacceptable.
+table.
+The destination file paths already contain the unique filenames (or unique directory, to not break relative paths for e.g. CSS files).So, currently, it doesnāt scale: if youāre working with thousands of files, the size of this array will grow into the megabytes, which is unacceptable.
 This will have to be reworked to work with DB queries.
+But then the same problem as for URL aliases arises: lots of queries per page, but files are typically only in the 5-20 range (with CSS/JS aggregation enabled of course), whereas URL aliases are very often in the >100 range.
+We can reduce the number of queries by still putting the most commonly used files in an array.

 Content Synchronization